ManuelMaccou/gogh-escrow/README.md

 ### Keywords:

 - Oracle: the daemon server that monitors events on the Gogh smart contract and updates the local database for escrow changes
-- Server: accepts requests from the front-end to update local database record of escrows (mainly for adding buyer/seller signatures)
+- Server: the REST API server that accepts requests from the front-end to update local database record of escrows (mainly for adding buyer/seller signatures)

 # Get Started - Installation & Configuration